Corbin Community

 Milk

 The program is designed to ensure confidentiality and anonymity of the participants.
-Since the bags are placed in the student's packpacks before they leave the Family Resource Center, students never have to be seen with a food bag either in school or on the bus.
+Since the bags are placed in the student's backpacks before they leave the Family Resource Center, students never have to be seen with a food bag either in school or on the bus.

-Our goal is to involve community-minded businesses, churches, civic organizations and individuals who would like to join us to improve the lives of children in need.
+individuals who would like to join us to improve the lives of children in need.

 Would you like to become a sponsor or help in any way?
 Send an email, mail us a donation or call one of the Program Representatives with any questions or ideas you may have.